 - Exercise.
 PAD sufferers often have difficulty walking long distances without cramping, but exercise helps muscles learn to use oxygen more efficiently, increasing endurance and ability to walk without pain.
 An appropriate exercise plan, developed between you and your doctor, helps you build this ability.

 - Eat right.
 Avoid saturated fats and calories especially.

 - Follow your doctor’s instructions to manage conditions like hypertension (high blood pressure), high cholesterol, and diabetes.

 A healthy approach to addressing PAD won’t just help you halt the pain and cramping in your legs—it may also save your life.
 If you suspect PAD, please don’t wait—visit Carolina Podiatry Group for an evaluation and treatment plan, including lifestyle guidelines and any medications you may need.
-To request an appointment in Lancaster, Fort Mill, or Chester, SC, submit an online request or call 888-569-9559 today.
+To request an appointment in Lancaster, Rock Hill, or Indian Land, SC, submit an online request or call 888-569-9559 today.